Working at a fulfilling job is a dream most people share, including those with disabilities.

 - Medicaid 1915(c) waivers:

 These and other programs also include services that may be used to support people in their jobs, such as personal assistance and transportation services.
-Anyone who wants to work, regardless of the program in which they are enrolled, are encouraged to apply with the Texas Department of Assistive and Rehabilitative Services for assistance with job preparation and search.
+Anyone who wants to work, regardless of the program in which they are enrolled, are encouraged to apply with the Texas Workforce Commission, Vocational Rehabilitation Services for assistance with job preparation and search.

 Myths and Facts